cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 in turn.

 I think more generically tho, that modelling a booking journey as a series of resource selections is a better idea.
 If a service requires
-N resources, then we might be better off configuring the booking journey as a series of N resource selections.
-Pick doctor 1, Pick doctor 2, Pick venue.
+N resources, then we might be better off configuring the booking journey as a series of 0 to N resource selections.
+i.e. Pick doctor 1, Pick doctor 2, Pick venue.
 Some other examples:

 - Equiment rental: Pick equipment, pick delivery time, pick delivery address
 - Venue booking: Pick venue, pick date, pick time